-This update report focuses on the pathways required for advanced nuclear to accelerate commercial deployment.
+This update report focuses on the pathways required for advanced nuclear to accelerate commercial deployment and support the US achieving its decarbonization goals.
 For purposes of this report, advanced nuclear technologies include Gen III+ and Gen IV reactors across three categories: large reactors, small modular reactors, and microreactors.
-This report examines the nuclear value chain-from design to operations-and considers the critical challenges that must be addressed for advanced nuclear to accelerate.
+This report examines the nuclear value chain-from design to operations-and considers the critical challenges that must be addressed for advanced nuclear to accelerate and support the US to achieve its decarbonization goals.
 Note that nuclear fusion is not covered in this report given it will follow different pathways to demonstration and deployment.